wolf-plugins/wolf-shaper/README.md

 Wolf Shaper is a waveshaper plugin with a graph editor.
 It can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.

+Right now, it works on GNU/Linux and Windows.
+MacOS support is coming soon.

 #### Features:
 * Add up to 100 nodes in the graph
 * Symmetrical and asymmetrical waveshaping